bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+.for each will run a function for every itwm in the array, while .map can return a new array with new values.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? method are attached to an object but they also function as a function in most ways.
 3. What is closure?
+a function that allows you to reach outer functions

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. window binding implict binding explicit binding new binding

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? so we can call functions from our parent object.
 ## Project Set up

 Follow these steps to set up and work on your project: